Deciding what to order can be difficult when you're at a coffee shop.

 - An iced latte is better if you want an iced drink with less coffee flavor and a more milk-forward taste.

-Personally, I like the iced cappuccino better.
+Personally, I prefer the iced cappuccino.
 This is mainly because it has a more robust coffee flavor, which I prefer.

 Related coffee comparison articles